About Us

 With the end of the nineteenth Century at hand and unemployment reaching new highs twenty seven members of Local Union #44 an outside branch of the National Brotherhood of Electrical Workers figured their best interest could be served by petitioning the NBEW to form an inside wiremens Local Union.
 A short time later the request was granted and on November 15, 1899 a charter was issued to Local Union #86 and the rest is our “History”.

-• Executive Board: Joseph Gibbardo, James Landry, Joshua Miller and Brian Mitchell (chair)
+- Executive Board: Paul Calvacca, James Landry, Joshua Miller and Brian Mitchell (chair)

-• Examining Board: Christopher Gilbert, Ian Glaser, Brian McGrain
+- Examining Board: Ian Glaser, Brian McGrain, Mark Pratt